 - What do you value most in a friendship?

 - If you knew that in one year you would die suddenly, would you change the way you live now?
 Why?

 - What roles do love and affection play in your life?

-- Alternate sharing something you consider a positive characteristic of your partner.
-Share a total of five items.
+- Alternate talking about something you consider a positive characteristic of your partner.
+Name a total of five items.

 - How close and warm is your family?
 Do you feel your childhood was happier than most other people’s?

 - How do you feel about your relationship with your mother?

 - Make three factual “we” statements each.
 For instance, “We are both in this room feeling … “